 Check the price.
 The price of learning French vary greatly depending on a number of factors, and contrary to many things, here price do not necessarily reflect quality.
 The way to check the price is to calculate the price per hour.
 Let me explain.
 You will find a school offering you an A1 class for 300 euros, and another school for 450 euros.
 For an uninitiated person, the school offering A1 class for 300 euros is the cheaper one.
 However, if we dig deeper, we may find that the school charging 300 euros, is offering only 20 hours in their curriculum, and the other one, charging 450 is offering 60 hours.
 You learn a lot more in 60 hours, compared to other school which is offering only a 20 hours program.

 Check the class size.
 A class size between 8 to 15 students is optimum, to have enough number to enjoy group games, and not too many to make it a chaos.
 One very famous school of Paris (famous for its affordable cost) let in 25 – 30 students per class.
-Stay away from such places, as the time which you will share with your teacher in such a school will be far from optimum.
-Besides, there are some schools which will tell that their number varies between 5 to 20 for the same class.
-Take that with a pinch of salt as well, since what you are looking for is a class where the number of students does not vary from one day to another to this extent and you are in a healthy class where people enjoy being and coming to the school.
-You are not only learning French, you are also developing a healthy social network.
+Time which you will share with your teacher in such a class will be less than what you will get in a class of, let's say, 10 students.

 Ask also whether the teacher is a native speaker.
 Language is more than only grammar and syntax.
 Its also an accent, and its also a culture.
-A native speaker will not only teach you grammar and syntax, but also the accent and shades of culture what a nonnative speaker can rarely convey.
-Think about the Indians, a significant number of us speaks English and can even teach the language, but how well we master cultural things what a Brit kid will learn in her house while growing up from her grandmother!
+A native speaker will not only teach you grammar and syntax, but also the accent and shades of culture what a nonnative speaker can not always convey.

 The other thing important is the number of years of experiences.
 Many schools, to reduce expenses take younger teachers who comes cheaper than the experienced ones, but then, you don’t learn the same thing from someone who is teaching for 1 year and someone who has been teaching for 10 years.
 Think about a musician.
 Think about a coder.
 Are we remain the same or we develop better techniques with experience!